NBizzell/time-lapse-crystals/Lesson-2/worksheet4.md

 crontab: installing new crontab
 ```

-Now return to the timelapse directory to see the photos start to appear:
+Now return to the time-lapse directory to see the photos start to appear:

 ```bash
 cd ~/timelapse/